StefanFischer/nnUNet-ProgressiveGrowingOfPatchSize/documentation/how_to_use_PGPS_curricula.md

 Curriculum learning can offer faster convergence for deep learning training.
 Therefore, it can be used to improve segmentation performance or reduce training runtime.
 We implemented two different curriculum modes and tested them on 15 popular datasets (Medical Segmentation Decathlon, BTCV, AMOS22, KiTS23, TotalSegmentatorV2, ToothFairy2):
-1. Performance Mode: this mode significantly outperforms standard fixed patch size training in all 15 tested datasets (Medical Segmentation Decathlon, BTCV, AMOS22, KiTS23, TotalSegmentatorV2, ToothFairy2)j by improving the overall Dice Score by a relative ~1.5%, while only ~90% of the original runtime
+1. Performance Mode: this mode significantly outperforms standard fixed patch size training in all 15 tested datasets (Medical Segmentation Decathlon, BTCV, AMOS22, KiTS23, TotalSegmentatorV2, ToothFairy2) by improving the overall Dice Score by a relative ~1.5%, while only needing ~90% of the original runtime
 2. Efficiency Mode: this mode performs on par with fixed patch size training, while only needing ~45% of the original runtime

 ## How to use Progressive Growing of Patch Size